 - Very flat 15.75-inch fretboard radius with 24 jumbo frets

 The standout feature of the RGEW521FM is its pickups.
 You get two DiMarzio humbuckers—an Air Norton at the neck and Tone Zone at the bridge—that are built for crunchy rhythm and hot-as-hell leads.
 The pickups are wired up to five positions, which include the neck unit in a parallel configuration.

 The cosmetic features on the RGEW521FM also tip towards the high-end.
-It has a gorgeous flamed maple top—only one, natural finish, though—a blazing red back, and a bound body and neck.
-Wherever your tastes lie, you can’t deny that for 700 bucks, this Ibanez kills it.
+It has a gorgeous flame maple top—only one, natural finish, though—a blazing red back, and a bound body and neck.
+Wherever your tastes lie, you can’t deny that for 700 bucks, this Ibanez is well worth your coin.

 - Easy to nail that beautiful, sparkling Fender tone

 - Three American Vintage Strat single-coils